SolaceProducts/pubsubplus-gcp-quickstart/README.md

 ## Step 4: Set up network security to allow access

 Now that the message broker is instantiated, the network security firewall rule needs to be set up to allow access to both the admin application and data traffic.
-Under the "Networking -> VPC network -> Firewall rules" tab add a new rule to your project exposing the required ports:
+Under the "Networking -> VPC network -> Firewall rules" tab add a new rule to your project exposing the required ports.

+It is recommended to use the network tag assigned at [Step 2a](#step-2a-select-instance-machine-type-and-parameters ) to target your instances vs. targeting "All instances in the network".

-![alt text](/images/gce_network.png "GCE Firewall rules") `tcp:80;tcp:8080;tcp:1883;tcp:8000;tcp:9000;tcp:55003;tcp:55555`
+![alt text](/images/gce_network.png "GCE Firewall rules") `80,8080,1883,8000,9000,55003,55443,55555`

 For more information on the ports required for the message broker see the [configuration defaults](https://docs.solace.com/Configuring-and-Managing/SW-Broker-Specific-Config/SW-Broker-Configuration-Defaults.htm ).
 For more information on Google Cloud Platform Firewall rules see [Networking and Firewalls](https://cloud.google.com/compute/docs/networks-and-firewalls ).

-**Note:** For troubleshooting, be aware that there may be existing firewall rules with the target "Apply to all", or otherwise applicable to the VMs you've created, and they will also be automatically applied.
+**Note:** For troubleshooting, be aware that there may be existing firewall rules with the target "All instances in the network", or otherwise applicable to the VMs you have created, and they will be automatically applied.

-It may also be required to allow egress traffic to the internet for certain use cases.
+It may also be required to allow egress traffic to the Internet for certain use cases.
 In this case, create an additional rule using similar steps.

 # Gaining admin access to the message broker